hijoput4/SharingWare/OTHERS/monochrome.md

 B- He is suppossedly working on an android app of Monochrome when the real desktop version doesn't even work anymore.

-C- Somehow everything went J3Ws vs "who knows".
+C- Somehow everything went J3Ws.

 This is what discord is for, ladies and gentlemen.